NASCAR rules and regulations: Road Courses

 On road courses, there will be a 25-minute practice session for each group unless it is raining, when it is a single 50-minute session for all cars.
 Each group receives twenty minutes, or if there is inclement weather, one single 50-minute session to set the fastest time.
 The start-finish line is not the line that counts.
 Instead, a timing loop placed considerably ahead of the pit entrance is marked as the official line to start and finish a lap, similar to INDYCAR.
 For Austin, it is at the exit of Istanbul 8.
 At Sonoma it is Turn 9, at Watkins Glen it is the exit of Turn 9, and at Charlotte it is through Turn 13 (past the exit of the backstretch chicane).
 If a driver starts his lap before time expires, his lap can count.

 The timing line rule is used also at ovals races with their standard qualifying.
 For Pocono, it is the exit of Turn 2, and at Indianapolis it is the exit of Turn 3.

 Daytona 500 provisions

-The session results from single car qualifying set the starting lineups for the Can-Am Duel races on Thursday.
+The session results from single car qualifying set the starting lineups for the Duel at Daytona races on Thursday.
 The duel races are two 60 lap/150 mile races.
 The first race consists of those who finished qualifying in odd-numbered positions and sets the lineup for odd-numbered positions in the 500.
 The second race does the same for even-numbered positions.
 However, there must be an equal number of "open" or "non-chartered" teams in each Duel race.
 After the Duel races, the lineup is set as follows: